MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 If one is **using an audio amplifier** (like the pHAT BEAT) without a physical volume limiter (like a potentiometer) your Phoniebox can get very loud "accidentally".
 The maximal volume can be set in `settings/Max_Volume_Limit`.
 Can be edited in the *Settings* page of the web app.

+### `settings/Startup_Volume`
+This is a file containing a number (between 1-100), by default not existing.
+If somebody wants to reset volume on system startup you can do it with this setting.

 ### `settings/Audio_Volume_Change_Step`
 This is a file containing a number, by default `3`.
 Changing this number affects the `volumeup` and `volumedown` function in the web app or triggered by RFID cards.
 Increasing the number will result in larger volume jumps.
 Decreasing the number will result in smaller changes of the volume.